roadtocode4u/python/syllabus.md

 **6 June to 11 June**

-💻🏆 Some project in python and Revision s
+💻🏆 Some project in python and Revisions

 * TKinter UI for addition of two numbers
 * Digital Clock in TKinter